hadrrb/wordle-for-vscode/README.md

 - [Russian](https://arwordle.netlify.app)
 - [Nerdle (mathematics)](https://nerdlegame.com)

-If you want another Wordle to be available just create an issue or make a pull request, adding the correct entry to `src/pick_language.ts` file.
+If you want another Wordle to be available just create an issue providing the link to the game you want to add.

+## Disclaimer
+This extension only loads the games as they are provided by their respective authors.